The Andreia Philosophy

 4.5 Star Rating

 Ever wanted to learn how to summit a mountain in nothing but your boots and a pair of shorts?
+What Doesn’t kill us is a book about pushing human limits.

+Wim Hoff is a human furnace.
+He teaches his students to control body temperature through breathing & meditation.
 Hoff holds multiple Guinness world records for cold-exposure challenges like longest ice bath and farthest swim under ice.
 This resulted in frozen-eyeballs after he swam beyond his exit.
+Hoff seems like a superhero.
+He teaches his power.
+Hoff holds seminars in person and online.

 What Doesn’t Kill Us is a book about human resilience.

 People can do virtually everything they put their mind to.
-Most minds are fragile.
-Nothing is accomplished.

 Memorable Passages

-- With no challenge to overcome, frontier to press, or threat to flee from, the humans of this millennium are overstuffed, overheated, and understimulated.
+• With no challenge to overcome, frontier to press, or threat to flee from, the humans of this millennium are overstuffed, overheated, and understimulated.

-- Much of the developing world—no longer suffers from diseases of deficiency.
+• Much of the developing world—no longer suffers from diseases of deficiency.
 Instead we get the diseases of excess.

-- Ten thousand or more years before that our species migrated between continents on rafts of seaweed and surmounted mountains in little more than animal skins and leather soles.
+• Ten thousand or more years before that our species migrated between continents on rafts of seaweed and surmounted mountains in little more than animal skins and leather soles.
 Those ancestors probably didn’t think of themselves as different from the environment at all.
 They knew what we are learning again today.
 That we are all just here.

 Blue Ocean Shift | W. Chan Kim